do1fmd/BV9900Pro-optimization/README.md

 Download the last version of NanoDroid-patcher (e.g. _NanoDroid-patcher-23.1.2.20210117.zip_) and the full-package (e.g. _NanoDroid-23.1.2.20210117.zip_) from [Nanodroid download page](https://downloads.nanolx.org/NanoDroid/Stable/).
 Put both files on your android device (e.g. internal SD).
 Download [.nanodroid-setup](./resources/.nanodroid-setup) and [modify](https://gitlab.com/Nanolx/NanoDroid/-/blob/master/doc/AlterInstallation.md) it to your needs.
-Explanation of the parameters can be found [here](https://gitlab.com/Nanolx/NanoDroid/-/blob/master/doc/AlterInstallation.md).
-Put that file to the sd card.
+Put that file to the internal sd card.
 To make sure nanodroid will find the .nanodroid-setup, you can copy this file to /data, too.
 Use the following commands (grant root access, when requested):
 ```
 adb shell
 su